 Beal University Canada to Celebrate Grand Opening

 Beal University Canada, New Brunswick's newest private university, is dedicated to educating nurses to the highest standards of the Canadian nursing profession with the necessary approval from the Nurses Association of New Brunswick (NANB).
 The university offers an accelerated 30-month Bachelor of Science in Nursing program designed for students who want to accelerate their nursing careers.
-This program utilizes a hybrid learning model that seamlessly integrates online coursework with hands-on laboratory sessions and valuable clinical placements at the university's new Sackville, New Brunswick campus.
+This program utilizes a hybrid learning model that seamlessly integrates online coursework with hands-on laboratory sessions and valuable clinical placements at local hospitals and healthcare facilities.
 With six enrollment starts per year, students have the flexibility to begin their studies promptly without experiencing lengthy waiting periods.

 "Our focus remains on providing high-quality nursing education and preparing our graduates to excel in their careers," added Dr. Jessie Johnson RN, PhD, Dean of Nursing at Beal University Canada.
 "We are committed to delivering an exceptional learning experience that equips our students with the knowledge, skills, and compassion to make a positive impact on the healthcare system."

+“Despite strong interest and the imminent and anticipated need for Registered Nurses in the healthcare sector, many eager and qualified New Brunswick residents lack accessible, cost-effective opportunities to enter existing nursing education programs”, said Sheryl DeWalt, Board of Governors member.
+“By offering the Bachelor of Science in Nursing degree, Beal is responding to workforce and community needs, developing livable wage credentials in an occupation that will concurrently support the social and economic welfare of the local community.
+By “growing their own” nurses, the program ensures that area residents receive the highest quality of care from nurses who are both technically and culturally competent to meet unique patient needs.
+Beal’s goal is simple: to educate future nurses who can provide the best health care for their residents.”

-Beal University Canada was established in 2023 as the first private university in New Brunswick to offer the Bachelor of Science in Nursing degree, directly addressing the growing demand for qualified nurses.
+Beal University Canada was established in 2023 as the first private university in New Brunswick and the Maritimes to offer the Bachelor of Science in Nursing degree.
+The University is directly addressing the provincial’s extraordinary demand for qualified nurses.
+The new campus deepens Beal’s dedication to local communities and expands the opportunity to provide its educational degrees to a new region in New Brunswick.

 ** Event registration: https://www.eventbrite.com/e/beal-university-canadas-grand-opening-tickets-1091534151029?aff=oddtdtcreator